3.12. Composition of relations

 S⋆R⃗(x)

-This extends the composition of functions represented by functional relations, with the
+This extends the composition of functions coming as functional relations, with the

-and keeps associativity (while the other expression of the composite of functions by their graphs,
+(This is the only natural way to extend composition, as the other expression of the composite of functions by

-with ∀y∈F, xRy ⇒ ySz, loses associativity in non-functional cases).
+their graphs, with ∀y∈F, xRy ⇒ ySz, would lose associativity in non-functional cases).

 This category faithfully acts by direct images (⋆)

-on the powersets of its objects, and symmetrically also co-acts on them by preimages (⋆):
+on the powersets of its objects, and co-acts on them by preimages (⋆):

 ∀R⊂E×F, ∀S⊂F×G, ∀A⊂E,